baisakhi771/DATA512-HW1/README.md

 Fewest_months_of_data_combined.png: Displays the articles with the fewest months of available pageview data, highlighting relatively short time series.

+## Data Schema

+All the intermediate files followed a json structure where the key is the disease name and the related fields are as follows:

+project which is always en.wkipedia meaning the data is taken from English Wikipedia

+granularity is monthly since we are doing a month over month time series analysis as part of this project

+timestamp in YYYYMMDDHH which shows the first of each month of any year starting from July 2015 to September 2024

+agent is user

+views is the page view count

+access has been removed from the output but it shows if the view was from mobile-app, mobile-web or desktop

+article also removed form output list since that is the key.
+It shows the disease name.

 ## How to Use This Project

 Data Retrieval: The data is fetched from the Wikipedia Pageviews API using Python scripts, which can be run to get the most up-to-date data.